AB Volvo (publ) – Annual report – 31 December 2021

 Volvo Group as the lessor

-During 2019, the selling profit for vehicles subject to finance lease contracts amounted to SEK 3,959 M and was recognized within Industrial Operations.
+During 2021, the profit from sale of vehicles subject to finance leases amounted to SEK 3,624 M (2,863) and was recognized within Industrial Operations.

 Read more in Note 15 Customer-financing receivables about finance leases.